ARCHER2-HPC/archer2-docs/research-software/lammps/lammps.rst

 Running parallel LAMMPS jobs
 ----------------------------

-LAMMPS can exploit multiple nodes on Archer and will generally be run in exclusive mode using more than one node.
+LAMMPS can exploit multiple nodes on ARCHER2 and will generally be run in exclusive mode using more than one node.

 For example, the following script will run a LAMMPS MD job using 4 nodes